hyperledger/besu-docs/docs/Reference/API-Methods.md

 *QUANTITY|TAG* - Integer representing a block number or one of the string tags `latest`, `earliest`, or `pending`, as described in
 [Block Parameter](../HowTo/Interact/APIs/Using-JSON-RPC-API.md#block-parameter).

+!!! note

+    By default, `eth_call` does not fail if the sender account has an insufficient balance.
+This is done by setting the balance of the account to a large amount of ether.
+To enforce balance rules, set the [`strict` parameter](API-Objects.md#transaction-call-object) in the transaction call object to `true`.

 #### Returns